-So this post is to remind you to speak to your family members about any accounts you or they may be listed as a beneficiary on so that you all know what to do with those accounts after the account holder’s death.
+So this post is to remind you to speak to your family members about any accounts you or they may be listed as a beneficiary on so you all know what to do with those accounts after the account holder’s death.
 This post outlines what you need to know about RMDs, specifically inherited retirement account RMDs to help you avoid making potentially costly mistakes.

-Disclaimer alert – I’m not a tax or financial professional, and any and all information described below should not be constituted as professional instruction or advice.
+Disclaimer alert – I’m not a tax or financial professional, and any information described below should not be constituted as professional instruction or advice.
 Talk with your tax advisor or CPA for more detailed and specific advice.

 What Do I Need To Know About RMDs When I Inherit a Retirement Account?